Wicked Movie Review: Defying Expectations

 Glinda understands how to play her role and knows exactly what to say and when to say it.
 She often plays up her goodness to her advantage and Elphaba immediately sees past her farcical act due to her ability to see people for who they are, even though no one has attempted to see her beyond her shocking appearance.

 It’s one of those rare times in film where you feel the colossal weight of a moment with an understanding that it has the power to change people’s lives.
-Elphaba’s decision to not run away from people snickering at her and instead stand in her power paired with Glinda’s realization in this moment that kindness is far more important than perceived “coolness” is a moment I wish I had been able to watch as a little girl.
+Elphaba’s decision to not run away from people snickering at her and instead stand in her power paired with Glinda’s realization that kindness is far more important than perceived “coolness” is a moment I wish I had been able to watch as a little girl.

 Wicked movie trailer (Universal)